The right social media platform, unique content, and posting consistency all lead to an engaged social media audience.

 No. 4: Failure will happen.
 That’s okay.
 Most of what you try will fail at first.
 Building an engaged social media audience requires time as well as trial and error.
 The important part is not to get discouraged.
 One of the biggest keys to growing an engaged audience is consistency.
 This allows the audience to know that your brand is a regular source of content and allows you to better study what is and is not working.

-From: “Maximize Your Marketing: Top tips and strategies for real estate professionals,” OnCourse Learning, 2017.
+From: “Maximize Your Marketing: Top tips and strategies for real estate professionals,” Mbition, 2017.